sentomk/patternia/docs/api.md

 ## I. Match DSL Core Framework

-The Match DSL forms the foundation of Patternia and determines how users understand the system.
-These APIs have the highest priority for comprehension.
+The Match DSL forms the foundation of Patternia.
+It defines how values are inspected, how cases are registered, and how matching is ultimately evaluated.

 ---